DGXeon/fungames/README.md

 -------

 <p align="center">
-If you want to copy the codes please put my name as credit🦄
+If you wish to copy the codes you can but put my name as credit🦄
 </p>